1938

 1946

-Town of Fairfield and City of Medical Lake contract with SCLD; deposit stations also open in Rockford and Spangle.
+Town of Fairfield and City of Medical Lake contracted with SCLD; deposit stations also opened in Rockford and Spangle.

 1947